 Looking up definitions of words I think I already understand often yields unexpected insight.
 It’s also an approach to exploring God’s word that has been surprisingly enlightening.
-By way of example, consider 1 Corinthians 5:16-18.
+By way of example, consider:

 “Always be joyful and never stop praying.
 Whatever happens, keep thanking God because of Jesus Christ.
 This is what God wants you to do.”
-(1 Corinthians 5:16-18, CEV)
+(1 Thessalonians 5:16-18, CEV)

 Let’s look at what insight could we gain from looking up the words joyful, prayerful, and thankful and considering them as the basis for God’s will for our lives.